rokudev/hero-grid-channel/README.md

 Hero Tile Sample Channel for the Roku Platform

 ## Features
 - Showcases how to make rows of content for an informational UI.
 - Uses built-in and custom made Scene Graph components

 ## Channel Structure
 - Components: The Scene Graph components
 - Images: Contains image assets used in the channel
 - Source: Contains the main brightscript file that runs right when the channel starts

 ### To-do (Features that still need to be implemented)
-- [ ] Performance optimization for content loading
 - [ ] Proper warning dialogs to notify users of failures
+- [ ] Possible warning: after 3 seconds, show dialog asking user if he/she wants the content from that feed -- if not, load the feed.
+If so, try the feed request again
 - [ ] Guide/Blog post showing how to use the sample channel / next steps
 - [ ] Polish up the UI
 - [ ] Discuss deep linking next steps